Rashtrapati Bhavan: Halls and rooms

+Gantantra Mandap

-Rashtrapati Bhavan has many halls which are used for state functions and other purposes.
-Two of them, Durbar Hall and Ashoka Hall, are the most prominent.Durbar Hall is situated directly under the double-dome of the main building.
+Gantantra Mandap (formerly: Durbar Hall) is situated directly under the double-dome of the main building.
 Known as the "Throne Room" before independence, it had two separate thrones for the Viceroy and Vicereine.
-Presently, a single high chair for the President is kept here under a Belgian glass chandelier hanging from a height of 33 m.
+Since Indian Independence, a single high chair for the President is kept here under a Belgian glass chandelier hanging from a height of 33 m.
 The flooring of the hall is made of chocolate-coloured Italian marble.
-The columns in Durbar Hall are made in Delhi Order which combines vertical lines with the motif of a bell.
+The columns in Gantantra Mandap are made in Delhi Order which combines vertical lines with the motif of a bell.
 The vertical lines from the column were also used in the frieze around the room, which could not have been done with one of the traditional Greek orders of columns.
 The columns are made from yellow Jaisalmer marble, with a thick line running along the centre.

-Durbar Hall has a capacity of 500 people and it is here in this building that Jawaharlal Nehru took the oath of office of Prime Minister from Lord Mountbatten at 8.30 am on 15 August 1947.
+Gantantra Mandap has a capacity of 500 people and it is here in this building that Jawaharlal Nehru took the oath of office of Prime Minister from Lord Mountbatten at 8.30 am on 15 August 1947.

+Ashoka Mandap

-Ashoka Hall is a rectangular room of 32×20 m.
+Ashoka Mandap (formerly: Ashoka Hall) is a rectangular room of 32×20 m.
 It was originally built as a state ballroom with wooden flooring.
-The Persian painting on its ceiling depicts a royal hunting expedition led by King Fateh Ali Shah of Persia.
-The walls have fresco paintings.The two-state drawing rooms, the state supper room and the state library are each on the four corners of Durbar Hall.
-There are also other rooms such as many loggias (galleries with open air on one side) that face out into the courtyards, a large dining hall with an extremely long table to seat 104 persons, sitting rooms, billiards rooms and staircases.
+The Persian painting on its ceiling is the Fath-Ali Shah at the Hunt, a Qajar era oil painting realised by Mehr Ali.
+It depicts a royal hunting expedition led by King Fath-Ali Shah Qajar.
+The walls have fresco paintings conceptualised by the Italian artist Tommaso Colonnello, inspired from miniature schools such as the Persian miniature.